itqop/ChatIT/README.md

   }
   ```

-- **Response**: Returns a floating-point number between 0.0 and 1.0 representing the profanity score of the provided text.
+- **Response**: Returns a JSON object with a `toxicity_score` field containing the floating-point number between 0.0 and 1.0 representing the profanity score of the provided text.